kumparan/kumparanian/README.md

 ## Kumparanian CLI
 The second component of Kumparanian is a `kumparanian(1)`.
-This CLI will helps the candidate to verify and test their model and helps our team to evaluate the candidate's trained model.
+This CLI will help the candidate to verify and test their model while also help our team to evaluate the candidate's trained model.

 `kumparanian(1)` can be installed via the following command: